babakfp/babakfp.ir/src/content/posts/the-right-way-to-implement-rtl-support-in-css/index.md

 ### `--start` or `--inline-start`

 CSS uses `start` and `end` for `text-align`, and `inline-start` and `inline-end` for `float`.
 It seems like there isn't any consistency in naming these values.
 Properties that have `top` and `bottom` values, CSS uses `inline-start` and `inline-end` for `left` and `right`.

+#### Update

+In this example, `--start` means `left` and `right`.
+The `vertical-align` property can only be vertically aligned.
+So, using `--start` and `--end` won't work.
+Should we come up with a new name for these values?
+No, just use `--{inline,block}-{start-end}` and forget about `--start` and `--end`.

+#### Update 2

+I just figured out that reverting top to bottom and vise verca isn't a good idea.
+If that's the case, doesn't that mean using logical border radius for top and bottom is a bad idea too?
+I'm not sure.
+Fuck it.
+Fuck it.
+Fuck it.

 #### Can use it for `rotate()` too: